Val Harris: Early years

 Harris initially played soccer with junior clubs Pembroke and Emeralds and in 1898 helped Pembroke reach the final of the Leinster Junior Cup.
-He was also an accomplished Gaelic footballer during his teens and won honours at club level with Ringsend GAA team Isles of the Sea.
+He was also an accomplished Gaelic footballer during his teens, initially joining Terenure Sarsfields before joining, and winning honours at club level with Ringsend GAA team Isles of the Sea.
 In 1901 he won an All-Ireland medal with the Dublin county team.
 Harris is one of several prominent Dublin Gaelic footballers who successfully switched codes to soccer; others have included Jack Kirwan, Con Martin, Joseph Ledwidge and Kevin Moran.

 Shelbourne

 In 1903 Harris made his debut for Shelbourne in the Leinster Senior League.
 In May 1904 he had a trial with West Bromwich Albion but then returned to Shelbourne and made his Irish League debut in a 3–1 defeat to Glentoran on 17 September 1904 at Serpentine Avenue, Dublin.
+Harris stated that as well as offers from West Bromwich Albion, he has also received approaches from Blackburn Rovers, Bury F.C. and Partick Thistle.
 Harris went on to play in four consecutive Irish Cup finals and in the 1906 final was captain when Shelbourne beat Belfast Celtic 2–0 at Dalymount Park, becoming the first Dublin side to lift the trophy.
 His teammates during this era included, among others, Joseph Ledwidge and Bill Lacey.